Higher harmonics - What is it? - Insight into higher harmonics

 Read more about 70% reduction of harmonics in a hospital

 Harmonics provide extra reactive power.
-This reactive power is responsible for heat development in cables and pipes.
+This reactive power is responsible for heat development in cables.
 In addition, the "skin effect" ensures that streams of components of higher frequencies run more on the outside of the conductor, creating extra heat.

 Overloading transformers